 Serve my Pumpkin Gingersnap Dip as a festive dessert!

-Pumpkin hummus goes well with anything from freshly cut veggies to bread to pretzels!
+This hummus goes well with anything from freshly cut veggies, to pita bread to pretzels!

-I recommend serving it with a selection of dippers to appease your GF guests as well.
+I recommend serving it with a selection of GF dippers to appease those with allergies as well.

-Make this hummus in advance and chill in the fridge for up to 3 days if you wish.
+Keep in mind you can make this hummus in advance and chill in the fridge for up to 3 days.
+Serve on Halloween or Thanksgiving to your guests!

 - 1 cup chickpeas